-On top of a high-rise, in the middle of a cliff, on a mountaintop so remote that you need 4-wheel drive to reach it – in his 38 years at Duthie, Sales Engineer Mike Goodman’s seen Duthie technicians install and service generators in almost any imaginable location.
+On top of a high-rise, in the middle of a cliff, on a mountaintop so remote that you need 4-wheel drive to reach it – in his 38 years at Duthie, Sales Engineer Mike Goodman’s seen Duthie technicians install and service equipment in almost any imaginable generator location.

 “Honestly, we have no limitations on our ability to service generators,” he says.
 “And as for installing them – we can do it almost anywhere.”

 And he really does mean anywhere.

 Even on land, Duthie technicians have found…interesting generator locations.
 Some of this is due to the Los Angeles and San Diego areas’ building development booms.
 Since generators are mandated for buildings of a certain size, usually Duthie installs the generator into a location dug in the planning stage.
 But sometimes, the finished building exceeds the height limit for a single generator and so needs another one to stay within building and fire safety codes.

 “In such cases, the location for the generator is often an afterthought – it’s squeezed in outside the building, on top of it, or in some other unusual place,” says Mike.
 “And we’re the ones who need to install and/or service it.
 So we do!
 We’ve always been able to figure it out.”

 Above and Below Ground – at the Same Time

 High-rise buildings aren’t the only challenging places for generators.

 “One of our Orange County customers is building a mansion,” shares Mike.